First day report here.

 The last talk of the day was an experience report from Electronic Arts.
 Mike Bassett described how they adopted agile for the development of a physics engine used in many EA games.
 The talk was mostly done my Mike, with Roman offering intermittend comments along the way.

 Mike started with an overview of what they were building (the Physics Engine), and how this fit within the EA company.
 They had been a separate company, taken over by EA.
-Most EA games had been using other Physics Engines, and they’d been incrementally improving their product so that it would become attractive to be used in various games.
+Most EA games had been using other Physics Engines, and they’d been incrementally improving their product so that it would become attractive to be used in various games, download more APK games and apps for Android!
 Before their agile adoption, they’d been driven by many different clients at the same time, and had many problems delivering to all of those on time, and with quality.
 He also described that concomitant to the nature of the work, their people were highly intelligent, independent, and not naturally inclined to spend much time on social niceties.

 Then he described how they changed things around to regular releases in close communication with one customer, one game, where other customers/games could use the finished product as well, and take advantage of the new features developed for this priming game.
 So for instance the new FIFA 2011 soccer game would have specific requests for functionality, and would be the ones providing feedback to the Physics Engine team.
 But the Ice Hockey game also in development would use the same version as the Soccer game, and get profit from that new functionality.